 Interview a person with ME on your YouTube channel, podcast or radio show

-Host a raffle prize draw at a local school where proceeds are donated to ME research.
+Host a raffle prize draw at a local school or club where proceeds are donated to ME research.
 Prizes could include a gift basket, vouchers, or a weekend away in a donated accommodation.

-Create a virtual campaign: post information about ME and the awareness events on social media using the hashtags: #pwME #MillionsMissing #CanYouSeeMEnow #EndMEcfs
+Create a virtual campaign: post information about ME and the awareness events on social media using the hashtags: #pwME #MillionsMissing #CanYouSeeMEnow #EndMEcfs.
+You may share any of the awareness pictures on my site and Facebook page or make your own.

 Host a fundraiser: